-A person commits public sexual indecency by intentionally or knowingly engaging in the following acts, if another person is present and the defendant is reckless about whether such person, as a reasonable person, would be offended or alarmed by the act:
+A person commits public sexual indecency in Arizona by intentionally or knowingly engaging in the following acts, if another person is present and the defendant is reckless about whether such person, as a reasonable person, would be offended or alarmed by the act:

 - sexual contact

 The Arizona Revised Statutes defines sexual abuse as intentionally or knowingly engaging in sexual conduct with another person without his or her consent.
 The sexual abuse charges in Arizona are as follows: